hombrenieve/fuel_expense_bot/README.md

 # Fuel expense bot

-A simple telegram bot to reord the expenses in fuel per month and know the information of what is left
+A simple telegram bot to record the expenses in fuel per month and know the information of what is left

 ## Getting started